JonCooperWorks/harness/README.md

 Harness implements a two-party authorization system:

-1. **Principal Authorization**: Firm leadership (principal) cryptographically signs and encrypts exploit payloads using their private key, creating a stockpile of approved exploits.
-These exploits are reusable and can be stored securely.
+1. **Principal Authorization**: Firm leadership (principal) encrypts exploit payloads with the pentester's public key and signs the encrypted payload.
+This ensures the pentester can decrypt and execute, but the exploit remains confidential until execution.
 The principal's signature proves the exploit has been reviewed and approved by authorized personnel.

-2. **Client Authorization**: The client (President) must possess the harness private key (stored in OS keystore) to decrypt and execute the exploit.
-The symmetric key is encrypted with the client's public key (ECDH), making decryption cryptographically impossible without the client's private key.
-Possession of the harness key represents explicit client approval for execution.

-3. **Execution**: The harness verifies both authorizations before execution:
+2. **Client Authorization**: The client (President) receives the encrypted payload along with execution arguments (targeting information).
+The client cryptographically signs the arguments, proving approval of the specific targeting parameters.
+This signature is attached to the payload before it's returned to the pentester.

+3. **Execution**: The pentester receives the encrypted payload with client-signed arguments and executes:
-   - Verifies the principal's signature on the exploit payload (proves principal approval of the exploit)
+   - Verifies the principal's signature on the exploit payload (proves principal approval)
-   - Requires the client's private key to decrypt (proves client approval - key possession = approval)
+   - Verifies the client's signature on the execution arguments (proves client approval of targeting)
-   - Only executes if both conditions are met
+   - Decrypts the exploit using their private key (pentester can decrypt but doesn't inspect the exploit)
+   - Executes in WASM sandbox without knowledge of exploit details

-**Result**: A pentester cannot execute an exploit unless both the principal has signed the exploit payload AND the client has provided their harness private key (representing approval).
-Both parties must cryptographically approve - principal signs the exploit, client provides their decryption key.
+**Result**: A pentester cannot execute an exploit unless both the principal has signed the exploit payload AND the client has signed the execution arguments.
+The pentester executes the exploit without prior knowledge of its contents, as it remains encrypted until loaded into the sandbox.

 ## Threat Model & Rationale